Yandex Cloud

 5. Type yes and press Enter to confirm the changes.

 Terraform will create all the required resources.
-You can check the new resources and their settings using the management console or this CLI command:
+You can check the new resources and their settings either in the management console or using this CLI command:

 yc lockbox secret list-access-binding <secret_ID>